 (24) Coal miners' pneumoconiosis, commonly referred to as "black lung disease";

 (B) Under the circumstances set forth in this section all or such portion as the administrator determines of the compensation and benefits paid in any claim arising hereafter shall be charged to and paid from the statutory surplus fund created under section 4123.34 of the Revised Code and only the portion remaining shall be merit-rated or otherwise treated as part of the accident or occupational disease experience of the employer.
-If the employer is a self-insuring employer, the proportion of such costs whether charged to the statutory surplus fund in whole or in part shall be by way of direct payment to such employee or the employee's dependents or by way of reimbursement to the self-insuring employer as the circumstances indicate.
 The provisions of this section apply only in cases of death, total disability, whether temporary or permanent, and all disabilities compensated under division (B) of section 4123.57 of the Revised Code.
 The administrator shall adopt rules specifying the grounds upon which charges to the statutory surplus fund are to be made.
 The rules shall prohibit as a grounds any agreement between employer and claimant as to the merits of a claim and the amount of the charge.

 (C) Any employer who has in its employ a handicapped employee is entitled, in the event the person is injured, to a determination under this section.